queng12322/GAC/README.md

 conda activate GAC
 ```

-2. Install required dependencies: Make sure you have pip installed, then run:
+2. Install the required dependencies: Ensure that pip is installed, then execute the following command:

 ```
 pip install -r requirements.txt